 The sovereign learner - education

 Reflection - Confronting oppression and its toxic process

 Coexistence - Rebuilding

 The Spirit of January web site is a work in progress.
-If you would like to know when this site is completed, send your email contact to firstname.lastname@example.org.
-There is no mailing list, your contact information will be for this one-time use letting you know.
-Once you are contacted about the completion of SOJ, you are invited to visit periodically for updates.
-I am a simple operation of one and I do not have the bandwidth to maintain mailing lists (and you likely can do without any extra mailing list emails) but I will respond if you contact me.
+If you have any questions or feedback, please email me at: email@example.com.
+You are invited to visit periodically for updates.
+I am a simple operation of one and I do not have the bandwidth to maintain mailing lists (and you likely can do without any extra mailing list emails anyway) but I will respond if you contact me.